nicholaskim6/personal-website/app/data/writings/Artificial_Elongation_of_Childhood.md

 my mind that says I can't complain about the extra difficulty since it's expected of me.
 But if the extra difficulty were expected earlier, would the end result/learning be any different?
-It's an interesting question, though my sense leans towards no. People can do everything a year earlier with no noticeable change, and there also seem to be many examples of children excelling in subjects not neccesarily from some precocious "intrinsic" ability, but rather just having been introduced to certain advanced material at an early age.
+It's an interesting question, though my sense leans towards no. People can do everything at least one year earlier with virtually no noticeable change, and there also seem to be many examples of children excelling in subjects not neccesarily from some precocious "intrinsic" ability, but rather just having been introduced to certain advanced material at an early age.
+It would seem that we could likely push the development chain ahead by a few years with no loss of learning.
 <br><br>
 In terms of mental maturity, I think the development one sees through childhood/adolescence can be explained by a few key experiences who's effects likely aren't all that age dependent.